CDLMarkus/QuantyFey/tutorial/tutorial.md

         - **Prefix** is considered the first position before the first **underscore** ("_").
         - Therefore, transitions should have the following structure: **CompoundID**\_*additional*\_*information*\_**qual/quant/IS pattern**.
         - *Additional information* could be Q1 and Q3 mass, collision energy, etc.
+        - **Note** if no qual transitions are found, or matched to the quant transition, Qualifier-Quantifier Ratio Analysis will not be available.